Extreme Faith Camp 2023

-How will COVID-19 affect CYSC?
+How will COVID-19 affect EFC?

 As the pandemic continues to evolve, we continue to monitor the guidance on best practices for prevention and the policies in effect at the time of each week of camp will reflect the guidance available at that time.

-Does Holy Name of Jesus need to provide chaperones?
+Does Holy Name of Jesus need help?

 Absolutely!
 The success of camp relies heavily on volunteers.
 Below are some ways in which you can help with EFC.

 - Pray for our middle school campers, high school leaders, and adult volunteers that we may encounter the Lord in new, beautiful ways.